Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/getting-started.md

 - Search online for the contract address to see what the app is, this will provide important context (NFT-related app, DeFi app, DEX, lending protocol, etc.)

 ---
-### 3. Build your event
+### 3. Build your submission

-Once you feel confident that you have a good understanding of what happened, it is now time to build your event!
+Once you feel confident that you have a good understanding of what happened, it is now time to build your submission!

-Interpreting an event is simple!
+Interpreting an transaction is simple!
 There are three areas to fill for an uninterpreted transaction (and not all need to be filled if unnecessary):

 1. **[Description](/docs/Interpretation/event-interpretation/guide/action-verb)**
 2. **[Item type(s)](/docs/Interpretation/event-interpretation/guide/item-types)** involved